CASE STUDY

 What came before: The brand had purpose, a strong logo and product, plus an engaged community, but visually, things were starting to fray.
 The condensed protest-style typography no longer felt right for a more premium, lifestyle-led audience.
 Paired with the geometric sans serif of the logotype, it felt forced and unresolved.
 Colour was often used clumsily, and the lack of a clear system meant designers were improvising wildly.

-The solution
+The after

 Working closely with a UX Designer, product pages were restructured to improve clarity, hierarchy and conversion.
 A flexible colour system supported both light and dark modes, while highlighting the full product range with consistency and warmth.
 Each visual choice helped connect the practical with the purposeful, keeping the experience premium, clear and easy to navigate.